jacubero/VBF/Sphinx/source/faq.rst

 Who is behind this project?
 ============================

-At this moment, Jose Antonio Alvarez is the only person who is contributing to develop this code.
+At this moment, Jose Antonio Alvarez Cubero is the only person who is contributing to develop this code.
 If you are interested in contributing to it, please send a comment to the email: vbflibrary@gmail.com

 Why is VBF free/open source?
 ============================